Supreme Court

 The Supreme Court of the Cheyenne and Arapaho Tribes meets monthly or upon a case filling to analyze new petitions, motions, applications, and to prepare for cases.

 The Supreme Court meets monthly or upon a case filling to analyze new petitions, motions, applications, and to prepare for cases.
-Paula Levi serves as the Chief Court Clerk, and Lafreda Whitecrow and Kendall Charley both serve as the Deputy Court Clerks of the Supreme Court.
+Lafreda Whitecrow serves as the Chief Court Clerk.
+Tawny Melendez and Mary Elledge both serve as the Deputy Court Clerks of the Supreme Court.

 Mission Statement